AbsoluteRivers/Farm-Game-DevLog/devlog.md

 ## Day 8 (6/4/2025)

 ### Progress
-  - Continue with learning UI integration *(actually restarted from start of UI learning)* *Error: margins don't autoset at the button region so button texture is not visible* *Fix: forgot to set custom minumum size x and y of button*
+  - Continue with learning UI integration *(actually restarted from start of UI learning)*
+    *Error: margins don't autoset at the button region so button texture is not visible*
+    *Fix: forgot to set custom minumum size x and y of button*
+  - Upon revisiting, undewrstood the UI better and more clearly
+  - *Included an unarmed slot*
+    *Note: Might use the unarmed slot for holding materials*
+    *Note: Made a diagonal UI box.
+Will edit graphics to match the aesthetic soon*